johannschopplich/kirby-helpers/docs/meta.md

 Handles the generation of meta tags for search engines, social networks, browsers and beyond.

-## How It Works

-In a nutshell: plugin internal defaults ➡️ option defaults ➡️ page model ➡️ page field ➡️ site field

-1. The plugin looks for meta data defaults, set in Kirby's global configuration.
-2. If the defaults don't contain the specific key, it looks in the pagel model if it provides a `metadata()` method that returns an array or metadata fields.
-3. If the page model doesn't contain the specific key, it will look for a field from a pages content file (e.g. `article.txt`) by the corrsponding key.
-4. If that also fails, it will fall back to default metadata, as stored in either the `site.txt` file at the top-level of the content directory or the plugin internal's.

-That way, every page will always be able to serve default values, even if the specific page or its model does not contain information like e.g. a thumbnail or a dedicated description.

 ## Usage

 Initialize the `meta()` class for the current page.
 Then echo the data you wish to render in a order of your choice in your `header.php` snippet.